 While most brands have in fact stopped producing minivans altogether in favor of one or several crossovers, it should be noted that Chrysler is the only mainstream brand in the U.S. that does not sell a crossover while still offering a minivan.
-In fact, Chrysler put in a rather significant amount of investment into its newly-introduced sixth generation minivan to confidently reclaim its status as the industry benchmark.
+In fact, Chrysler put in a rather significant amount of investment into its newly-introduced sixth-generation minivan to confidently reclaim its status as the industry benchmark.
 Somewhat ironically, it is now just sold as the newly reincarnated Chrysler Pacifica, a name last applied to Chrysler’s crossover.

 Chrysler’s commitment to the minivan comes as little surprise however, as after all Chrysler created the very first minivan, and crossovers owe a great deal of their very existence to the minivan.
 The story of the Chrysler minivans’ development, which largely encompasses the modern minivan’s creation as a class of vehicle, is widely known due to its significance, and has been told in great detail here before by Paul.

 Released in 1983 as 1984 models, the Plymouth Voyager and Dodge Caravan created an entirely new segment in the industry that has had lasting influence, even if the minivan’s popularity and general desirability has declined from its zenith at 1.4 million units in 2001.
-As North America’s first front-wheel drive minivans, the T-115, as it was known internally during development, offered a trifecta of space efficiency, fuel efficiency, and affordability that fullsize vans, wagons, and SUVs could not match.
+As North America’s first front-wheel drive minivans, the T-115, as it was known internally during development, offered a trifecta of space efficiency, fuel efficiency, and affordability that full size vans, wagons, and SUVs could not match.

 Using the Chrysler K platform as a basis (the minivans’ EEK platform was officially designated the Chrysler S platform), along with K’s powertrain and a large percentage of its components allowed the automaker to keep developmental costs down.
-The bulk of the minivans’ budget went towards their bodies, which shared no common sheetmetal with the K-cars.
+The bulk of the minivans’ budget went towards their bodies, which shared no common sheet metal with the K-cars.

 A testament to space efficiency, the S-minivans rode on a 12-inch longer wheelbase than a comparable Aries/Reliant wagon, yet were externally several inches shorter, several inches wider, and nearly a foot taller, resulting in greater passenger capacity and nearly double the interior volume with the rear seats removed.
 Furthermore, the lack of any transmission “hump” intrusion made for an entirely flat floor, something not found in any comparable vehicle.

-Seven passenger seating in 2+2+3 configuration was optional on midlevel SE and luxury LE models by adding a fixed-back middle row bench positioned towards the driver’s side for easy third row access.
+Seven-passenger seating in 2+2+3 configuration was optional on midlevel SE and luxury LE models by adding a fixed-back middle-row bench positioned towards the driver’s side for easy third-row access.
 Beginning in 1985, SE models were available with a front bench seat, making for either six (3+3) or eight (3+2+3) passenger configurations.

 Going on sale in the fourth quarter of 1983, the Dodge Caravan and Plymouth Voyager were met with instant success.
-With the first completed minivan, a Plymouth Voyager, rolling off the assembly line on November 2, 1983, there were 19,397 minivans were delivered in 1983 alone, with another 190,516 in 1984 making for a combined total of 209,895 first year models sold.
-Surpassing the automaker’s break-even point of 155,000 units per year, it was clear the Chrysler was onto something with its innovative new vehicle.
+With the first completed minivan, a Plymouth Voyager, rolling off the assembly line on November 2, 1983, there were 19,397 minivans were delivered in 1983 alone, with another 190,516 in 1984 making for a combined total of 209,895 first-year models sold.
+Surpassing the automaker’s break-even point of 155,000 units per year, it was clear that Chrysler was onto something with its innovative new vehicle.

 The minivan’s success and popularity made it one of the key vehicles to Chrysler’s rebound and profitability during the 1980s, a startling contrast to its situation only a few years prior.
 In more ways than one, the T-115 was Chrysler’s “Magic Wagon”, a term used in initial press and advertising material, which never caught on in favor of the term “minivan”.